Unlocking Efficiency: How an RFP Tool Transforms Your Proposal Process

 What to Actually Measure (Beyond Time Saved)

-Most RFP automation ROI calculations focus on time savings: "We cut proposal response time from 40 hours to 25 hours."
+Most RFP automation ROI calculations focus on time savings.
 That's valuable, but it's not the full picture.

 Metrics that correlate with actual business outcomes:

-Response rate increase: Can you respond to 30% more RFPs with the same team size?
-We've seen teams go from responding to 60% of inbound RFPs to 85% after automation, directly increasing pipeline.
+Response rate increase: Can you respond to more RFPs with the same team size?
+Teams have gone from responding to a portion of inbound RFPs to a higher percentage after automation, directly increasing pipeline.

 Content reuse rate: What percentage of your RFP responses use approved, current content vs. SMEs writing net-new answers?
-High-performing teams maintain 75%+ content reuse, indicating strong knowledge capture.
+High-performing teams maintain high content reuse, indicating strong knowledge capture.

 Implementation Reality: What Actually Goes Wrong